Flight service station: Flight services in the United States

 Radio can take flight plans and give pre-flight briefings over the radio in extenuating circumstances.

 Leidos until early 2016 had another inflight position called Flight Watch, which was dedicated to updating weather for aircraft en route.
 Radio now performs that function.
 Enroute Flight Advisory Service (EFAS) or Flight Watch was designed to give pilots who are already airborne updates on weather during their current flight, and take pilots' reports or PIREPS, which they enter into the computer for transmission to the National Weather Service.

 The Flight Data position in flight service is an informational clearinghouse that pilots seldom speak to unless they are calling for an IFR clearance by telephone.
-Flight Data is responsible for coordination with other air traffic facilities, U.S Customs and Homeland security, the Fire Service, military baseops, airport managers and law enforcement.
+Flight Data is responsible for coordination with other air traffic facilities, U.S. Customs and Homeland security, the Fire Service, military baseops, airport managers and law enforcement.

 Search and rescue activities are initiated at Flight Data when VFR aircraft become overdue.
 Weather observers and airport tower operators call them to input weather observations or pilot reports to the National Weather Service.
 LMFS added an option for pilots in 2013 called Surveillance Enhanced Search and Rescue, SE-SAR, which allows them to keep track of en route aircraft via satellite.
 Flight Data issues some types of Notices to Airmen (NOTAMs) through the FAA's E-Notam II computer system.

+Flight Service has experienced large reduction in the volume of requests for advisory services due to advancement in mobile technologies.
+In the mid-1980s, flight service stations received 22,000 service requests per day across this network, while as of 2025 they receive fewer than 300 per day.
+In turn, from over 350 Flight Service stations with over 3,000 employees 40 years ago, there are only two facilities with fewer than 200 specialists in 2025.
+In 2017, FAA decommissioned 641 flight service station frequencies, resulting in an 2.5 million annual cost saving.
+In 2025, FAA is seeking public comments to decommission all remaining frequencies for the continental United States.